Webhook Reference

 crypto.timingSafeEqual/hmac.compare_digestwhen comparing signatures — plain===is timing-attack vulnerable. - Hash the raw body, not the parsed JSON.
 Re-serialization changes whitespace and breaks signatures.

 - Store the secret in env vars only.
-Never commit to git, never include in client-side code.
+Never commit it to git, never include it in client-side code.

 - Rotate the secret on suspected leak.
-Generate a new one, update both your env var and theStacc's integration settings, redeploy. theStacc starts using the new secret on the next request.
+Generate a new one, update both your env var and theStacc's integration settings, then redeploy. theStacc starts signing with the new secret on the next request.

 - Run your receiver behind HTTPS-only.
 Add HSTS if you control the domain.

 - Rate-limit the receiver.
-Even with HMAC, a flood of unauthenticated requests can DoS your endpoint while you reject them.
-Cloudflare / your hosting platform usually does this automatically.
+Even with HMAC, a flood of unauthenticated requests can pressure your endpoint while you reject them.
+Cloudflare or your hosting platform usually handles this.

 How does the handshake work?